 - 3 Tablespoons Coriander Grind 3 tablespoons whole coriander seeds

-- 1 1/3 Tablespoons Turmeric Grate fresh turmeric root
+- 1 1/3 Tablespoons Turmeric If using fresh turmeric, add in later step

 - 1 Tablespoon Ginger Grate fresh ginger root

 - 1/2 Tablespoon Cardamom Grate 1/2 tablespoon of whole cardamom seeds, removed from pods